vavricka/Ethereum-monitoring-node/README.md

-# Ethereum Monitoring Node (EMD)
+# Ethereum Monitoring Client (EMC)
-EMD is a Ethereum network behavior monitoring client based on the official Go-lang implementation.
+EMC is an Ethereum network behavior monitoring client based on the official Go-lang implementation.

 - **This project is at a very early stage of development.**